LancasterAlexUofU/sheet/README.md

 - Returning a list of all variables contained in a formula
 - Retuning a canonical string representation of a formula
 - Determining which cells must be evaluated before other cells
+- Evaluating a formula with numbers and variables

 Future extensions are:

+- Detecting loops for cell dependency values
-- Implementing a formula evaluator in the Formula class
+- Adding a GUI

 # Time Expenditures